Egyptian Celebrant Figure, "Bird Woman"

 Details

-The "bird woman" is a stunning and mysterious figure from the Naqada IIa, an archaeological culture of Chalcolithic Predynastic Egypt, dating back to approximately ca. 3650 BCE.
+The "Bird Woman" is a stunning and enigmatic figure from Naqada IIa, an archaeological culture of Chalcolithic Predynastic Egypt, dating to approximately 3650 BCE.

-There is a view that these figures represent an early example of an Egyptian deity with both human and animal attributes; however, as stated in Dawn of Egyptian Art by Diana Craig Patch, "for the ancient Egyptians, the shape did not depict a bird, and in fact, the beak-like curve is an abbreviated convention that focuses attention on the nose and chin, features that are almost always present on figures."
-This figure reinforces the idea that for the Predynastic Egyptians, the nose, a source of breath and thus a source of life, required emphasis.
+"For the ancient Egyptians, the shape did not depict a bird, and in fact, the beak-like curve is an abbreviated convention that focuses attention on the nose and chin, features that are almost always present on figures."

 Materials